 Leave the standard 16:9 aspect ratio behind; these super displays come with an aspect ratio as large as 32:9!

-If you are a working professional, chances are you spend the majority of your waking life in front of a computer.
+If you are a working professional, you probably spend most of your waking life in front of a computer.
 And depending on the type of work that you do, you might need one that has a huge screen estate.
 This will dictate how many windows you can fit on your display.
-The busy ones may have one browser window tucked to one side, and on the other, they could have the photo-editing software that they are using for things such as their gym’s digital marketing efforts.
+The busy ones may have one browser window tucked to one side, and on the other, they could have the photo-editing software they use for things such as their gym’s digital marketing efforts.

 Some people swear by the effectiveness of working with two monitors.
-The thing about that is it requires you to have two pairs of power sockets and two sets of cables required to run them.
+The thing about that is that you must have two pairs of power sockets and two sets of cables required to run them.
 That begs the question: Why not try using an ultrawide monitor?

 Ultrawide uses a 21:9 ratio, which is equivalent to what is being used in many cinemas today.
 This is fitting because most movies are shot in the same aspect ratio, which makes this kind of monitor perfect for the movie enthusiast.
 They no longer have to deal with the black bars on the top and bottom of the screen, as the screen can now be filled with the whole picture.

 Since it has not yet taken over many people’s desk space, the ultrawide monitor can elicit interesting reactions the first time people see them.
 But it can also be a productivity beast.
 It is akin to having two 4:3 screens glued together.
 The great thing about that is you do not have chunky bezels splitting the middle of your screen.
 This changes the game because you can now arrange windows in a manner other than splitting them in half.
 You have the option to lay three of them side by side.